StarlingUAS/fenswood_volcano_template/tutorial/ros_timer.md

         # create a ROS2 timer to run the control actions
         self.timer = self.create_timer(1.0, self.timer_callback)
 ```
 A separate `start` method creates the two topic subscriptions and the timer.
 Callbacks will start running once this method is called.
-I like to keep a separate `start` method in cases like this so you can build a controller object and poke at it before it actually does any ROS work.
+I like to keep a separate `start` method in cases like this (instead of putting this in the `__init__` constructor function) so you can build a controller object and play with it before it actually does any ROS work.
 ```
     # on receiving status message, save it to global
     def state_callback(self,msg):